 Scale to fit

-Although you have 4 different page types to choose from, in reality there are only two: fullscreen pages and longread pages.
-The other two options are made up of multiple fullscreen and/or longread pages, shown as one page using scenes.
+Although you have 4 different page types to choose from, in reality, there are only two: fullscreen pages and longpages.
+The other two options are made up of multiple fullscreen and/or longpages, shown as one page using scenes.
 Click here to read more about scenes.

-Landscape pages which will fill your screen and can’t be scrolled through.
-Mostly used to display imagery and small amounts of text, like a magazine cover.
+Landscape pages that will fill your screen and can’t be scrolled through.
+Mostly used to display images and small amounts of text, like a magazine cover.

 Depending on the type of page you choose, you can set up the page size.
 It’s important to start a publication with the right dimensions, so it will look good on every screen.
 Our default setup size is: 1280 x 760 pixels.
-On smaller screens the page will resize to fit the screen size.
+On smaller screens, the page will scale to fit the screen size.
 There are different ways objects can be positioned inside these resized screens.

-The red borders mark the safe zone area (you can toggle this with the button in left bar menu).
-On tall screens, the left and right side will be cut off.
+The red borders mark the safe zone area (you can toggle this with the button in the left bar menu).
+On tall screens, both the left and right sides will be cut off.
 On wider screens, the top and bottom will be cut off.
 We have set the default safe zone sizes to 1100 x 700 pixels.
 You can also position a safe zone inside the workspace, when scaling down your screen you can see the effect.
-We have set the default positioning to 'center'.
+We have set the default positioning to 'centre'.
 Click here to read more about the safe zone.